 Lagos, Nigeria’s economic hub, has positioned itself as a leading centre for technology and innovation in Africa.
 With a population estimated at over 20 million and a fast-growing digital economy, the state views AI as a strategic tool to improve public services, manage urban challenges and enhance competitiveness.

 Officials noted that areas such as traffic management, healthcare delivery, education, security and revenue administration could benefit significantly from AI-driven solutions, particularly in data analysis and predictive modelling.
-However, they acknowledged that government alone lacks the technical capacity and resources to design and deploy advanced AI systems at the pace required.
+However, they acknowledged that the government alone lacks the technical capacity and resources to design and deploy advanced AI systems at the pace required.

 “The private sector already drives much of Nigeria’s technology innovation,” one senior official said at the event.
 “What government must do is create the right environment-policy clarity, data protection frameworks and openness to collaboration-to ensure AI solutions deliver public value.”